HobbaZ/my-gatsby-site/README.md

 3. Navigate to the repo folder and type `code .` into gitbash to open the repo in VS Code.

-4. Open a new Terminal in VS Code and type `npm install` to install the repo dependencies.
+4. Open a new Terminal in VS Code and type `npm run install` to install the repo dependencies, some of the dependencies are suited for earlier versions of Gatsby, this will force install them.

 5. Finally, type `npm run develop` into the terminal and it will start the dev server.